Seven Biggest Mistakes People Make with Their EV Battery That Will Cost YouJan 15th, 2021

-EV batteries, like porridge and planets, do best in the Goldilocks Zone.
+An EV battery, like porridge and planets, does best in the Goldilocks Zone.

 Continuously charging to full capacity is stressful on your battery.
 If you don’t need the maximum charge, don’t use it.
 This is why most manufacturers offer “standard” or “normal” charge levels, which do not charge the battery up to the highest level but instead keep them at 80%.
 By all means, do the full charge when you need it, but do it right before you start the trip.
 Leaving a battery at max charge for even relatively short periods of time can possibly affect longevity.

 2. Running the EV Battery Down to Zero

 Conversely, leaving your battery in a low level (below 30%) charge state for an extended period may also impact its life.